 In Saanich, passenger cars, trucks and SUVs account for over 50% of our community’s greenhouse gas (GHG) emissions, or over 255,000 tonnes of GHGs per year.
 Low carbon transportation options such as electric vehicles (EVs) and active transportation have been steadily increasing and are important climate solutions that we are and will continue to support through our climate action plan.
+By 2030, to stay within our communtiy GHG emission limits, 22% of trips will be by active transportation, 100% of busses will be electric, 36% of personal vehicles will be electric, and the remaining transport fuel will be at least 10% renewable biofuels.
 Rebates are available to help offset the costs of buying EVs, e-bikes, and EV charging stations.
 Check here for rebate information.

 Electric Vehicle Charging Locations